Tshegofato/alx-system_engineering-devops/0x00-shell_basics/README.md

 cd -  changes the working dirctory to the previous one ls -al . .. /boot  lists all files including hidden files in the current dirctory and the parent directory and the /boot directory in long format

-file /tmp/iamfile  prints the type of the file named iamafile in the dirctory /tmp
+file /tmp/iamfile  prints the type of the file named iamafile in the dirctory /tmp ln -s /bin/ls __ls__  Create a symbolic link to /bin/ls, named __ls__ in the current working directory